top of page

 Bodily Injury Claims

-If someone is injured because of your business operations, general liability may help cover:
+If someone is injured due to your operations, general liability insurance helps cover:

 • Legal defense costs